Address : 21 Alfreton Road, NG7 3JE.

 Downstairs, you’ll find regular quizzes, DJ nights and live music – while a visit beyond the rooftop beer terrace might bring you into an art exhibition, a spoken word event, an open mic night or a major sports fixture on the telly.
 This is now a thriving pub most nights of the week.

-Music?
-Everything from DJs to acoustic performances can be found, depending on the night of the week.
+Events Everything from DJs to acoustic performances and quizzes can be found, depending on the night of the week.
 Check out the big blackboard by the bar for listings.

 Customers?
 2022 has seen a definite shift to the ever growing student population around Canning Circus – but this is a genuine community pub that attracts drinkers of all ages.